 The EPQ is an independent research project on a topic of your choosing.
 It takes 120 hours of work to complete and the qualification counts as one AS level.
 You can choose to write a Dissertation, create an Artefact, produce a Performance or carry out an Investigation.

 An EPQ qualification is evidence that you can work independently, manage your time well, problem-solve, conduct original research, and produce a high quality final product.
-For these reasons, it is highly valued by universities and employers.
+For these reasons, it is highly valued by universities and employers. – some universities will even offer lower entry requirements for degree subjects if you achieve a high grade EPQ!

 Types of Project